CopticScriptorium/corpora/README.md

 This is the public repository for Coptic SCRIPTORIUM corpora.
-The documents are available in multiple formats (relANNIS, PAULA XML, TEI XML).
+The documents are available in multiple formats: relANNIS, PAULA XML, TEI XML, and TreeTagger SGML (*.tt).

 Corpora can be searched, viewed, and queried with complex queries http://data.copticscriptorium.org.
 Project homepage is http://copticscriptorium.org